-Notifications will be sent to all students.
+Notifications will be sent to all students by the second week of February.
 Students will receive separate notification letters from each of the schools to which they applied.

-By the second or third week in April, lists of all students accepted up until that point will be submitted to Nashville for mailing to public and private school Guidance Counselors.
+By the second or third week in April, a list of all students accepted at that point will be submitted to the Department of Education for mailing to public and private school Guidance Counselors.

 Yes, but we don't encourage drop-ins.
-Call the Governor's School ahead of time to make arrangements.
+Call the Governor's School office ahead of time to make arrangements.

-Indicate type of test taken and anticipated date of receipt.
+Indicate the type of test taken and the anticipated date of receipt.
 Include any available standardized test scores on the Test Data Form.